 7.1.7 Conclusions

-[Editor’s note: The conclusion needs to be revisited pending review of Tables 45 to 48.]

-Based on the calculations and estimations presented above it is clear that only low data rate operation (at 1.1 kbps with the most robust waveforms defined for the VDE-SAT uplink) is resilient to harmful interference from base and mobile stations operating in the land mobile service in the band 156-162 MHz for all elevation angles between 0 and 60 degrees High data rate operation (waveforms 2-5) in presence of harmful interference from base and mobile stations operating in the land mobile service unfeasible.
+The calculations and estimations presented in this section show that the most robust waveform, which provides low data rate operation, is resilient to harmful interference from base and mobile stations operating in the land mobile service in the band 156-162 MHz for all elevation angles between 0 and 60 degrees.
+The more efficient waveforms, which provide higher data rates, will not be available in presence of harmful interference from base and mobile stations operating in the land mobile service.
+Together with the interference mitigation techniques listed in Table 49, the adaptive coding and modulation scheme defined for VDE-SAT will ensure the use of the most efficient waveform with positive link margin.

 7.2 Compatibility of VHF data exchange - satellite with the radiolocation service operating in the frequency band 154-156 MHz